bjaraujo/ENigMA/README.md

 ##### A Plate #####

-Two-dimensional steady=state thermal analysis in a rectangular plate heated at the top (T = 1), other sides kept at 0.
+Two-dimensional steady-state thermal analysis in a rectangular plate heated at the top (T = 1), other sides kept at 0.

 ```
 Temperature at point (0.5, 0.5) (calculated)  = 0.25